Futakuchi Forest Road (view of the Yamagata side)

 Construction of the entire line was completed in 1973, but it was originally a highway dating back to the Edo period

-The road is usually open from early August to early November , and the closing period changes depending on the snowfall and snowmelt conditions of the year.
+The road is typically open from early August to early November, but the closing period may vary depending on the snowfall and snowmelt conditions each year.

 Let's go!
 My first trip to the "Futakuchi Forest Road"

-Looking at the Google Map above, you might think that this is the shortest route, as it connects Yamagata City and Sendai City in a straight line, but the forest road passes through the Futakuchi Gorge, so it's barely wide enough for one car to pass, and you have to go through several sharp curves.
-It's also a mountain pass, so you're constantly on the edge of cliffs.
+Looking at the Google Map above, it appears that Yamagata City and Sendai City are connected by a straight line, so you might simply think, "Isn't this the shortest route?"
+However, the Futakuchi Forest Roadpasses through the Futakuchi Gorge, so it's only wide enough for one car at a time, and you have to navigate many sharp curves.
+In addition, because it's a mountain pass, you're constantly on the edge of a cliff.

 The road to Futakuchi Forest Road (Yamagata side)